AJCJ1/AJCJ1/README.md

   Currently working on:

-  - Creating an app for mental health with a colleague
+  - Playing around with WebGL - Checkout https://ajcj1.github.io/vite-compiled-phantom-bookmarks/ for a spooky ghost bookmarking app...
   - Creating a site for a physiotherapy company

 </ReadMe>